spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/byoos/image-builder.md

     ....
     ```

-9. Once the build process is complete, note the image ID.
+9. When the build process completes, note the image ID.

     <br />